-examination halls and cancellation of their performance in that subject and allot her subjects the candidate(s) has (have) already appeared and shall not be permitted to appear for the remaining examinations of the subjects of that semester/year.
-The candidates also are debarred and forfeit their seats.
-In case of outsiders, they will be handed over to the police and a police case is registered against them.
+Expulsion from the examination hall and cancellation of the performance in that subject and all other subjects the candidate has already appeared including practical examinations and project work and shall not be permitted to appear for the remaining examinations of the subjects of that Semester/year.
+The Hall Ticket of the candidate is to be cancelled and the relevant material will be kept in the Examinations Branch.